 Supercharged hydration begins by giving every layer of your skin the important ingredients it needs to maintain a smooth, supple, plumped feeling, visibly changing the appearance of your skin for the better.
 These ingredients work by allowing skin to hold on to its natural water content while fortifying against further moisture loss.
 If you do this, while avoiding ingredients that irritate skin, you’ll love what you see in the mirror!

-The Best Moisturizing Ingredients to Boost Hydration
+The Best Moisturizing Ingredients to Hydrate Your Skin

 - Hyaluronic acid, a naturally occurring substance in skin that can hold 1000 times its weight in water, or its salt form, sodium hyaluronate.
 Give skin more of it and the results will be impressive.